Ben Crump Is Now Probing the In-Custody Death of Ex-NFL Player Glenn Foster Jr. in Alabama

 The family of Glenn Foster Jr., the former defensive lineman for the New Orleans Saints who died Monday in Alabama police custody, has been demanding answers about his death.
 Now they’ve retained the highest-profile civil rights attorney in America to get them.

+“They want answers,” civil-attorney Benjamin Crump told The Daily Beast.
+“They are obviously devastated.”

 Foster, 31, died this week in the custody of the Pickens County, Alabama, Sheriff’s department after his family said he was denied medical care.
-On Friday, Benjamin Crump—a civil-rights attorney who has represented the families of George Floyd and Ahmaud Arbery—said he was brought on to probe the Black ex-NFL player and businessman’s death after they believe he “may have been suffering from a manic episode in the days leading up to, during, and following his arrest.”
+On Friday, Crump—who has represented the families of George Floyd and Ahmaud Arbery—said he was brought on to probe the Black ex-NFL player and businessman’s death after they believe he “may have been suffering from a manic episode in the days leading up to, during, and following his arrest.”

 “According to his family, Foster Jr, has a history of mental health challenges, which they communicated to the Reform Police Department’s Chief,” a Friday press release announcing Crump’s retention said, referring to another police department involved in his arrest.